ben519/MLPB/Projects/Iris/PredictSpecies/README.md

 # Predicting Iris Species

-The goal of this problem is to predict a particular species of iris flowers (setosa, verginica, or versicolor) using features Sepal.Length, Sepal.Width,Petal.Length, Petal.Width, all of which are real-valued and contain no missing data.
+Predict the species of an iris flower (setosa, verginica, or versicolor) given some of its properties.

 ### Tags
-- supervised_learning
-- iris_dataset
-- classification
-- multi-class
+[supervised-learning] [iris-dataset] [classification] [multi-class]